seamapi/docs/docs/core-concepts/devices.md

-# Managed vs Unmanaged
+# Managed Devices vs Unmanaged Devices

-To increase billing flexibility, Seam provides the ability to mark devices as managed or unmanaged:
+To increase billing flexibility, Seam provides the ability to mark devices as `managed` or `unmanaged`:

 - ***Managed devices***: these devices can be fully controlled through the Seam API and are billed to your Seam account as a regular device.
 - ***Unmanaged device*** these devices are not billed and consequently cannot be controlled through the Seam API.

-Seam makes it possible to toggle a device back and forth between `managed` and `unmanaged` state.
+Seam makes it possible to toggle a device back and forth between `managed` and `unmanaged` states.

-### Convert Managed Device to Unmanaged
+## Convert Managed Device to Unmanaged
-Converting a device to an `unmanaged` state pauses billing for the device and converts all the device resources managed by Seam (e.g. Access Codes) to unmanaged resources.
+Converting a device to an `unmanaged` state pauses billing for the device and converts all the managed device resources (e.g. Access Codes) to unmanaged resources.
 As a result, Seam will no longer monitor the lifecycle of these resources.

 <!-- CODE INJECT START
 Get a device and convert it to an unmanaged device, then use the unmanaged device get call to retrieve it